-The Wild Assam experience is going to explore the Wildlife Triangle : Manas National Park Nameri National Park Kaziranga National Park.
+The Wild Assam experience is going to explore the Wildlife Triangle : Manas National Park, Nameri National Park and Kaziranga National Park.
 While the three national parks are similar, yet they are different in terms of wildlife and the natural ecosystem.

 However, don’t stop just at the National Parks.
 Visit Majuli.
 Tucked in the mighty Brahmaputra, Majuli is the world’s largest river island.
 Majuli is known the world over in academic circles for the Satras (monastery), which have preserved the Vaishnavite culture.
 The crops are sowed and they blossom.
 The people staying here know how to swim and row a boat even before they walk and talk.
 The island’s beauty is its changing colours.